-The oldest Italian restaurant in the country is in Philadelphia.
-It predates air conditioning, vacuum cleaners, and the radio.
+Some of the oldest Italian restaurants in the country are in Philadelphia.
+They opened around the start of the 20th century and predate air conditioning, the radio, and our obsession with Dua Lipa.
 If nothing else, that should at least demonstrate how far back the tradition of Italian food goes here.
-We have a ton of different spots all over the city, from the old-school South Philly red-sauce spots to newer places with indie soundtracks playing on the speakers and antipasti served in handmade ceramic bowls.
-What all of these 12 places on this list have in common, though, is that they’re the best places for Italian food in the entire city.
+We have a ton of different spots all over the city, from the old-school South Philly red-sauce spots to newer places where you can have a bowl of bucatini inside of an old high school.
+What all of these 16 places on this list have in common, though, is that we think about them in our dreams and they’re the best places for Italian food in the entire city.

 Vetri isn’t just the best Italian restaurant in Philadelphia, it’s the best restaurant in Philadelphia.
-It’s also going to be extremely expensive, so it works best for a special occasion.
-As soon as you walk in the door, you’ll get an aperol spritz on the house— which feels nice until you realize you’re shelling out $165 for the tasting menu.
+It’s also extremely expensive, so it works best for a special occasion.
+As soon as you walk in the door, you’ll get an aperol spritz on the house— which feels nice until you realize you’re shelling out $150 for the tasting menu.
 The meal is actually worth all that money, though, because you’ll eat around 15 courses that include the most excellent bites of pasta, cured meats, and other Italian dishes you’ve ever tasted.
 If you have an occasion important enough to warrant dropping a few hundred dollars on dinner, Vetri is where you should do it.

-You’ll probably see a few tourists when you go to Ralph’s, but considering it’s both the oldest Italian restaurant in the country (it opened its doors in 1900) and one of the best in Philadelphia, what else can you expect?
-As soon as you walk through the front door, you feel like you’re stepping back in time—the wood-trimmed walls are decorated with black-and-white photos of Italy, and the floors still have the original subway tiles.
-All the food comes in huge portions, from the spaghetti in red gravy to shrimp scampi to one of the best veal parmesans in the city.
+You’ll probably see a few tourists when you go to Ralph’s, but considering it’s one of the oldest Italian restaurants in the country (it opened in 1900) and one of the best in Philadelphia, what else can you expect?
+As soon as you walk through the front door, you feel like you’re stepping back in time—the wood-trimmed walls are decorated with black and white photos of Italy, and the floors still have the original subway tiles.
+All the food comes in huge portions, from spaghetti in red gravy to shrimp scampi to one of the best veal parmesans in the city.
 And because all the portions are so huge, you can expect to leave with lunch for the next few days.

-Located in an old hardware store in South Philly, Mr. Martino’s Trattoria is exactly the kind of Italian BYOB that tourists expect.
+Located in an old hardware store in South Philly, Mr. Martino’s Trattoria is exactly the kind of Italian BYOB that tourists expect when they visit.
 There’s homemade pasta cooked in a one-woman kitchen, tons of antique furniture, and a staff that acts like you’re a part of the family.
 The veal tortelloni is a must-order, and there’s an off-menu octopus appetizer with beans that you should ask about before you even look at the menu.
 The one problem is that it’s not exactly easy to eat here—they’re only open on weekends, and walk-in spots fill up early.
 You have to either get there before prime time or call for reservations on a day when they happen to be answering the phone (which isn’t often).

 Murph’s is a dark, cash-only Irish pub in Fishtown with very good Italian food.
 It’s so good that people show up at 5pm on the dot to try and get one of the six tables in the back that are reserved for people ordering food.
 One guy cooks everything in a tiny basement kitchen, so the service can sometimes be a little slow.
 However, the pasta is worth waiting for, especially the lobster ravioli.
 A meal here probably won’t change your life as a lot of people insist it will, but you’ll certainly want to come back often for a plate of pasta.